 Incorporating Evergreen Content

-Once you’ve created a piece of evergreen content, it’s not enough to simply publish it and forget it.
-In order to make the most of your content, you’ve got to properly promote it.
+Once you’ve created a piece of evergreen content, don’t just publish it and forget it.
+To maximize its potential, you need to promote it effectively.

-Avoid the mistake of hiding your evergreen content deep within your blog or content feed.
-Once an evergreen piece is published, it can quickly get hidden behind new, topical posts.
-Find ways to make sure users can find and access your evergreen content after it’s been published.
+Avoid burying your evergreen content deep within your blog or content feed.
+Once a piece is published, it can easily get lost behind newer, topical posts.
+Be proactive in making sure your audience can find and access your evergreen content over time.

-In the case of The New York Times, they’ve created a special column for their relationship-themed articles, Modern Love, where readers know they can go to access similar (evergreen) relationship articles.
-They also regularly promote their evergreen articles on social media and in ads, whereas their topical content requires less promotion since users come to them for the news.
+For example, The New York Times has a special column, Modern Love, dedicated to relationship articles, ensuring that readers know where to find evergreen content.
+They regularly promote these pieces on social media and in ads, whereas their topical content requires less promotion since it’s naturally consumed by readers looking for breaking news.

-A portfolio of evergreen content can be a valuable asset when it comes to your digital marketing efforts.
-Evergreen content can keep sustained traffic flowing to your website, build brand authority, and improve SEO.
-Creating evergreen content can be as simple as answering an FAQ, sharing some information about your industry or business, or giving some advice to your target market.
-Try making your next piece of content evergreen and see how it benefits your business in the long run!
+A well-rounded portfolio of evergreen content can be a valuable asset for your digital marketing efforts.
+It keeps sustained traffic flowing to your site, strengthens your brand authority, and improves SEO.
+Creating evergreen content can be as simple as answering an FAQ, sharing industry insights, or offering valuable advice to your target market.
+Try creating evergreen content for your next piece and see how it benefits your business in the long run!